michaelcrubenstein/brookline-mbta-compliance-site/content/posts/housing-choice-determination.md

 ---
 title: "Who determines whether the Housing Choice threshold applies to a warrant article?"
 date: 2023-06-13
-weight: 66
-categories: ["The Law"]
 draft: true
+weight: 120
+categories: ["Housing Choice"]
 ---

 From Voting Threshold Guidance provided by the Executive Office of Economic Development: